Homepage

 (3): Scrapbook

-Modern users typically open multiple software, websites, and documents for daily tasks.
+Modern users typically open multiple software programs, websites, and documents for daily tasks.
 Retrieving previously used digital resources, such as web pages and documents, for knowledge workers is inevitable but can be time-consuming.
 People may fail to remember where the resource is.
 In addition, sometimes, users need to retrieve digital resources across multiple applications to resume a computing task.
 However, the current methods - bookmarks and file systems - for curating such resources are limited in their capacity and dispersed over multiple applications.
 To address the above problems, we test the idea of curating digital resources by developing Scrapbook, a software that allows users to curate digital resources with screenshots.
 Scrapbook enables users to take a screenshot of their computer screen and stores metadata of captured applications in the screenshot.
 Later, users can utilize multimodal (visual and textual) information to retrieve the information they want to recall or restore the working context of a certain task.

 Previous Experience

 GTA & GRA Virginia Tech.
-(Since 2019 Aug)
+(2019 Aug - 2024 Aug)

 Graduate assistant for Network Architecture Programming (CS 4254), Fundamentals of Information Security (CS 5560), Intro to Programming in Python (CS1064), Intro GUI Programming/Graphics (CS3744), and Software Design & Data Structures (CS2114)